cp-algorithms/cp-algorithms/src/combinatorics/inclusion-exclusion.md

 $$\sum_{i=0}^d (-1)^i \binom{d}{i} \binom{s+d-1-(b-1)i}{d-1}$$

+As above, we treat binomial coefficients with negative upper index as zero.

 Note this problem could also be solved with dynamic programming or generating functions.
 The inclusion-exclusion answer is computed in $O(d)$ time (assuming math operations like binomial coefficient are constant time), while a simple DP approach (considering $b$ as fixed) would take $O(ds)$ time.

 ### The number of relative primes in a given interval